Find out what cytarabine injected into the spinal fluid (intrathecal) is, how you have it and other important information about having this drug.

 Cytarabine is a clear liquid.
 An experienced cancer doctor injects it into the fluid around the spinal cord during a lumbar puncture.
 This treatment is also called intrathecal cytarabine.

 If you have DepoCyte your doctor prescribes steroid tablets called dexamethasone for you to take.
 The steroid reduces the side effects.
 You need to take them after a meal, or with milk, as they can irritate your stomach.

-For a lumbar puncture you lie on your side.
+You have an intrathecal injection of cytarabine the same way you have a lumbar puncture.
+You lie on your side.
 Your doctor gives you a small injection to numb an area in your back.
 They then inject the cytarabine between 2 of your spinal bones into the spinal fluid.
 It takes from 1 to 5 minutes.
 Afterwards you need to lie flat for an hour.